JAY4T/ligiopen/README.md

 ## 🌐 Deployment

-- Backend: Use ngrok to expose the API(We are currently using this free trial
+- Backend: Use ngrok to expose the API(We are currently using it (free trial)

 - Frontend: Deploy on Netlify or Vercel